bob-606/5.easa.fi/README.md

 ## 52. Considering a normal profile during cruise, a laminar boundary layer can be expected...
-Considering a normal profile during cruise, a laminar boundary layer can be expected...
 - in the rear section of the profile behind the separation point.
 - in the rear section of the profile ahead of the separation point.
 - ***in the forward section of the profile.***